sbonaretti/timeSavers/HowTo_makeVideos.md

 - Reduce background noise:
   - Equalizer (histogram) icon
   - Reduce background noise (play with the %) + Equalizer: Voice Enhance
+- Aspect ratio: if videos are recorded with different aspect ratios, crop the larger videos to the aspect ratio of the smallest one
 - To save: icon top-right -> file